 I was born in England and came as a “£10 Pom” to Australia in 1970.
 After World War II (up to 1982) Australia attracted people from the UK to come as immigrants by charging them a fare of just £10.

 When I lost my job with the Australian Government in 1989 I returned to Britain where I finished my working career.
-I returned to Australia to retire some years ago as my wife is Australian-born.
+I then returned to Australia to retire some years ago as my wife is Australian-born.
 Being retired from a busy life in engineering and IT, I wanted to use my time creatively.

 I am a Christian and attend a local Anglican church regularly, where I sometimes teach Sunday School; I also lead a Bible study group that meets in a home.